Friday 8 March 2019, 12.30 – 1.30pm

-The webinar will describe the Integrated Pain Assessment and Spinal Service (IPASS) which started in 2016 in Berkshire West.
-It will describe the previous state of pain management in Berkshire West and the reasons for coming together as a system to develop IPASS.
-It will cover how joint working with a strong patient focus can improve outcomes, and outline the positive outcomes post IPASS which has been recognised by the British Society for Rheumatology (BSR) for a Best Practice Award in 2016.
+This webinar describes the Integrated Pain Assessment and Spinal Service (IPASS) which started in 2016 in Berkshire West.
+We discuss the previous state of pain management in Berkshire West and the reasons for coming together as a system to develop IPASS.
+The video covers how joint working with a strong patient focus can improve outcomes, and outlines the positive outcomes after IPASS, a services that has been recognised by the British Society for Rheumatology (BSR) for a Best Practice Award in 2016.

 Dr. Antoni Chan

 Consultant Rheumatologist and Associate Medical Director, Royal Berkshire NHS Foundation Trust

 GP and CCG clinical lead for Planned Care

 Operational service manager and Extended Scope Physiotherapist, Integrated Pain and Spinal Service

 Click here to download the PowerPoint slides for this presentation.

 Watch the recording of this webinar in a YouTube window.